 An Aquatic Color Palette Compliments the Family Room Fish Tank

 Our first stop on the second floor is the family room.
 It was important to have lots of seating for the family of six to sit together comfortably.
-The homeowners wanted a casual family room where the kiddos could hang out with their friends after school.
+The homeowners wanted a casual family room where the kids could hang out with their friends after school.
 There is plenty of room for them to spread out on the large sectional or do a puzzle on the table.

 Family Room Furniture Details